 While singing has been an ever present element of Chantelle’s life, she is a relative newcomer to the folk world.
 Her main area of interest is folk ballads; the telling of a story through the medium of song and it is these that feature strongly in her repertoire.
-Chantelle sings a capella, with her shruti box or with percussion.
+Chantelle sings a capella, with her shruti box, guitar or with percussion; she’s slowly working on bringing her harp into the set too!
 When it comes to ballads, Chantelle focuses on carrying the story across to the audience with instrumentation used to add emphasis and texture.

 © T. Jeffers, 2016